Edyth Kambalame

 Edyth Kambalame (born c.
 1986) is a Malawian journalist.
-She has been the Deputy Editor of The Nation newspaper since 2020.
+She has held senior editorial roles at Nation Publications, publisher of The Nation newspaper, including deputy editor by 2020, editor of the "Nation on Sunday by 2021", and bureau chief by 2024.
 She has leadership roles at the Malawi Media Women's Association and the Malawi Editors Forum.
 She won the WAN-IFRA Women in News Editorial Leadership Award for Southern Africa.

-Life
+Early life and education

 Kambalame was born in about 1986.
 She was part of the first year intake for a new journalism course at the University of Malawi.
 In her second year she spent a few weeks at The Nation newspaper and she was chosen to be an intern there in her third year.
 She graduated with a Bachelor of Arts degree.
+Kambalame gained a Chevening scholarship in 2016 to study for a master's degree in gender and media in the following year at the University of Sussex.

+Career

 Kambalame had worked at Capital Radio Malawi, but her first job was as a general journalist for The Nation.
 She later took an interest in women's lives and gender related issues.
 She argues that women journalists need to be advocates as modern journalism requires it.
 She became the UNFPA Reproductive Health Champion Award (for Print Media) in 2012.

-Kambalame gained a Chevening scholarship in 2016 to study for a master's degree in gender and media in the following year at the University of Sussex.